Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Create a new Azure Cosmos DB instance, using the SQL API.
+-   Create a new Azure Cosmos DB instance, using the SQL API

 #### Exit criteria

--   Your new Azure Cosmos DB instance is provisioned, and you have copied the URI and PRIMARY KEY values from the Read-write Keys tab within the Keys blade.
+-   Your new Azure Cosmos DB instance is provisioned, and you have copied the URI and PRIMARY KEY values from the Read-write Keys tab within the Keys blade

 ### Task 2: Create collections in your Cosmos DB instance